sczerski/make_annotation_tab/README.md

 # make_annotation_tab
 This automated script is designed specifically for creating an annotation table in tsv format following successfull completion of "filter_combine_reads".
 Please note, this is NOT "filter_combine_reads_v2".
 A second version of this script will be made for dealing with the differences that are detailed in "filter_combine_reads_v2".
+It is now made and in this repository.
+See "make_annotation_tab_v2.py".

 Input: